 - Tell someone where you will be and how long you expect to be out.
 If possible, bring a friend and travel as a pair.

 - Keep your first few treks simple so you can get the hang of moving with the snowshoes on.
 Locations you know well in regular shoes are excellent places to start.

 - If you’re out on a trail, be sure to follow maps and markers, and stay within the trail boundary.

 Where to go snowshoeing: The Trustees has great resources for renting snowshoes and for guided winter hikes that may be just the thing to help you get started and, on your way, to a new winter experience.
-Appleton Farms in Ipswich, Fruitlands in Harvard, and Notchview in Windsor, all have rentals and trails that may be just right for you to get started.
+Appleton Farms in Ipswich and Notchview in Windsor both have rentals and trails that may be just right for you to get started.

 In the video below, some of the tips we outline here are illustrated really nicely, especially, how to actually put the snowshoe on over your boots.